Wigilia

-Wigilia ([vʲiˈɡʲilja]) is the traditional Christmas Eve vigil supper in Poland, held on December 24.
+Wigilia ([vʲiˈɡʲilja]) is the traditional Christmas Eve vigil supper in Poland, held on 24 December.
 The term is often applied to the whole of Christmas Eve, extending further to Pasterka—midnight Mass, held in Roman Catholic churches all over Poland and in Polish communities worldwide at or before midnight.
 The custom is sometimes referred to as "wieczerza" or "wieczerza wigilijna", in Old Polish meaning evening repast, linked to the late church service, Vespers from the Latin.

 The word Wigilia derives from the Latin vigil.
 The associated feasting follows a day of abstinence and traditionally begins once the First Star has been sighted.
 Christmas is also sometimes called "Gwiazdka", "little star".

 Traditions and customs

 Children usually decorate the Christmas tree.
 Sometimes a handful of hay is placed under the tablecloth of the dining table to symbolise Jesus's birth in a manger.
-One old tradition states that when children playfully remove a piece of straw from under the tablecloth, its colour has meaning: Green indicates wealth or possibly a marriage, while black foretells bad luck for the year.

 Another tradition is to make an extra place-setting for the "unexpected guest", to celebrate hospitality.
 The feast begins with saying grace, breaking the opłatek Christmas wafer to symbolize the gift of daily bread, and wishing each other blessings for the coming year.
 In the country, it was customary to share a special (pink) wafer with livestock and dogs and cats as the animals of the household were to be treated with special reverence on that day, in honour of the animals in the Bethlehem stable.
 There was a belief that at midnight they were granted the power of human speech.

 The Wigilia supper

 A Christmas Eve dinner excludes meat, as abstinence is required, and should comprise twelve distinct dishes in memory of the twelve Apostles.
 It begins with a soup, either borscht with uszka (tortellini), or wild mushroom consommé (grzybowa), followed by herring in different forms.
 Fish provides the main dish of the Christmas Eve feast across Poland.
-There are variations of carp fillet, carp in aspic, gefilte fish (Jewish-style carp), sweet with onions, carrots, almonds and raisins.
+There are variations of carp fillet, carp in aspic, gefilte fish (Jewish-style carp), sweet with onions, carrots, almonds and raisins or fish in the Greek Style.
 Accompaniments consist of cabbage, cooked red or sauerkraut with apple salad.
 The bread served at the meal is often challah, doubtless borrowed from Poland's centuries-long Jewish fellow countrymen.
+Polish kutia wigilijna, consisting of barley, poppy seeds, honey, and sweetmeats (łakocie) like figs, raisins, and nuts.
 Then there is an array of desserts, including dried fruit compote, followed by cake: poppy seed cakes, babka, makowiec, and other sweets including edible Christmas ornaments.
-Regional variants include żurek sour rye soup, siemieniotka (in Silesia), pierogi filled with cheese and potatoes as well mushrooms and cabbage, stuffed cabbage with mushrooms and rice, gołąbki (cabbage rolls), kluski with poppyseed, and makówki (in Silesia).
+Regional variants include żurek sour rye soup, siemieniotka (in Silesia), pierogi filled with cheese and potatoes as well mushrooms and cabbage, stuffed cabbage with mushrooms and rice, gołąbki (cabbage rolls), łazanki, kluski with poppyseed, and makówki (in Silesia).
 There is in places a belief that whatever happens on Wigilia affects the incoming year; if a quarrel should arise, it foretells a quarrelsome and troublesome year.